-We currently have three investigational products in various stages of development:
+We currently have the following investigational product candidates in various stages of development:

-- SNS-101 is our conditionally active monoclonal antibody targeting the immune checkpoint VISTA (V-domain Ig suppressor of T cell activation) and is currently in IND-enabling studies. - o We expect to submit an IND in the first half of 2023 for a Phase 1/2 clinical trial.
-Subject to regulatory clearance, the Company is planning a first-in-human Phase 1/2 open-label, multi-center, dose escalation and expansion study to evaluate the safety, tolerability, pharmacokinetics, pharmacodynamics and efficacy of SNS-101 as monotherapy and/or in combination with PD-1 blockade in patients with advanced solid tumors. - We expect the primary objectives for the Phase 1 portion of the clinical trial will be to evaluate safety and tolerability and determine the maximum tolerated dose and recommended monotherapy and combination dose for the Phase 2 portion of the trial.
-Secondary objectives are expected to include determination of the pharmacokinetic profile of SNS-101, immunogenicity and preliminary evidence of anti-tumor activity as monotherapy and in combination with PD-1 blockade.
-As exploratory endpoints we plan to assess biomarkers of SNS-101, which may include serum cytokine/chemokine analysis; blood cell phenotyping; and tumor and blood sequencing/phenotyping. - o For the Phase 2 portion of the clinical trial, in addition to continuing to evaluate the safety and efficacy of SNS-101 as monotherapy and in combination with PD-1 blockade, we plan to evaluate exploratory endpoints such as multiplex immunohistochemistry; circulating tumor DNA; tumor and blood cell sequencing (RNA and DNA); and single-cell RNA sequencing. - o We hypothesize that SNS-101, either alone or in combination, may yield clinical benefit in at least three settings where significant unmet medical need persists: (1) improving responses in patients who will be treated with PD-1 blockade therapy; (2) improving responses in patients who have received PD-1 blockade therapy, but who have experienced disease progression; and (3) tumor types which are inflamed but where PD-1 blockade monotherapy is largely ineffective, such as micro satellite stable colorectal cancer. - SNS-102 is our conditionally active monoclonal antibody targeting VSIG4 (V-Set and Immunoglobulin Domain Containing 4), an immune checkpoint often expressed on macrophages.
-We have identified eight parental pH-sensitive

-VSIG4 antibodies, and a lead antibody set is currently undergoing further optimization.
+- SNS-101 is our conditionally active monoclonal antibody targeting the immune checkpoint VISTA (V-domain Ig suppressor of T-cell activation).
+In March 2023, we submitted an IND to the FDA for a Phase 1/2 clinical trial which was subsequently cleared by the FDA in April 2023.
+We are planning to initiate a first-in-human Phase 1/2 open-label, multi-center, dose escalation and expansion study trial in mid-2023 to evaluate the safety, tolerability, pharmacokinetics, pharmacodynamics and efficacy of SNS-101 as monotherapy and/or in combination with cemiplimab in patients with advanced solid tumors. - The primary objectives for the Phase 1 portion of the clinical trial will be to evaluate safety and tolerability and determine the maximum tolerated dose, or MTD, and recommended monotherapy and combination dose for the Phase 2 portion of the trial, or RP2D.
+The Phase 1 portion of the clinical trial will be open to patients with advanced solid tumors.
+Selected patient populations for the Phase 2 portion will be determined based on results from the Phase 1 study together with data from our preclinical studies. - o In the Phase 1 portion of the trial, the starting dose of SNS-101 will be 0.3 mg/kg, which will be administered as a monotherapy once every three weeks.
+Dose escalation/de-escalation for both monotherapy and combination dosing will proceed following the Bayesian Optimal Interval (BOIN) design until the MTD and RP2D is determined. - o Emerging data from the monotherapy dose escalation will be reviewed upon completion of each dose level to decide whether to initiate dose escalation in the combination therapy at the highest cleared monotherapy dose level. - SNS-102 is our conditionally active monoclonal antibody targeting VSIG4 (V-Set and Immunoglobulin Domain Containing 4), an immune checkpoint often expressed on macrophages.
+We have identified eight parental pH-sensitive VSIG4 antibodies, which have undergone further lead optimization and are currently being characterized.
+We expect to select a product candidate in 2023. - SNS-103 is our conditionally active monoclonal antibody targeting ENTPDase1 (ecto-nucleoside triphosphate diphosphohydrolase-1), also known as CD39.
+We have identified eight parental pH-sensitive CD39 antibodies, which have undergone further lead optimization and are currently being characterized.
 We expect to select a product candidate in 2023.

-• SNS-103 is our conditionally active monoclonal antibody targeting ENTPDase1 (ecto-nucleoside triphosphate diphosphohydrolase-1), also known as CD39.
-We began screening the first set of parental antibodies in September 2022 and expect to select a product candidate in 2023.

-Upon successful candidate selection, we expect to initiate IND-enabling studies for at least one product candidate in 2023.
+Additionally, we have initiated early discovery efforts for a fourth TMAb product candidate that is being designed to conditionally activate immunostimulatory signals with a bispecific antibody.
+Once selected from our discovery programs, we expect to initiate IND-enabling studies for one product candidate.

-In November 2022, we announced the suspension of development efforts related to our ImmunoPhageTM platform, including our product candidate SNS-401-NG which we had been developing initially for the treatment of Merkel cell carcinoma.
-We no longer plan to develop any product candidates using our ImmunoPhage platform, and instead expect to focus all our resources and efforts on our TMAb platform.

 We do not have any product candidates approved for sale, have not generated any revenue from product sales, and do not expect to generate any revenue from product sales for at least the next several years.
 We have largely funded our operations with proceeds from the sale of convertible preferred stock, common stock and convertible debt.
-Through the date of this report, we have raised an aggregate of \$123.4 million of gross proceeds from private placements of our equity and convertible debt securities and net proceeds of \$138.5 million from our initial public offering, or IPO, in February 2021.
+Through the date of this Report, we have raised an aggregate of \$123.4 million of gross proceeds from private placements of our equity and convertible debt securities and net proceeds of \$138.5 million from our initial public offering, or IPO, in February 2021.